ramdhanhdy/DS_Project/price_optimization/README.md

 This project analyzesexperiment data for Company XYZ to optimize product pricing.
 The analysis explores user behavior, determines conversion rates for different pricing strategies, and aims to identify the optimal price for revenue maximization.
 The goal is to provide data-driven insights to shape the company's pricing and marketing strategies.

+The accompanying report of the Exploratory Data Analysis stage of this project are published here: https://rpubs.com/ramdhanhdy/conversion_analysis

 Project Organization
 ------------